edasaur/Pyreq/README.md

 Pyreq
 =====

-This is a small lightweight tool that will allow users to import all python modules that they need, in order to run third-party source code.
+Pyreq is a small lightweight tool that will allow users to create a virtual environment to install all the dependencies they need, in order to run third-party source code.

 Some of the functionality should include: